|

 against Han Jian or LCW against Simon Santoso in SO2008 finals..

 Handling front shots.
-Stay a little to the front half of
+Stay a little to the front

 the court.
 You should have time to recover it, lean your body to the